North Korea fires suspected ballistic missile into sea

 A maritime safety warning from Japan’s Coast Guard said “an object possibly ballistic missile” was launched from North Korea and that it probably landed in the sea.
 Vessels in the area were warned to stay away from objects that may have fallen from the sky and to report them to authorities.

+“We have raised concern that the development in Ukraine could go beyond Europe and affect the rest of the world, especially the Indo-Pacific and East Asia,” Japanese Foreign Minister Yoshimasa Hayashi said on NHK television.
+“We have not analyzed how (this morning’s) missile firing is related or intended, but I renewed my determination on the need to prepare firmly for a development like this.”

+Leif-Eric Easley, a professor at Ewha University in Seoul, said the Biden administration needs to show it maintains a strategic focus on the Indo-Pacific, including by responding sternly to Pyongyang’s provocations.

-“North Korea is not going to do anyone the favor of staying quiet while the world deals with Russia’s aggression against Ukraine,” said Leif-Eric Easley, a professor at Ewha University in Seoul.
+“North Korea is not going to do anyone the favor of staying quiet while the world deals with Russia’s aggression against Ukraine,” Easley said.
 “Pyongyang has an ambitious schedule of military modernization.
-The Kim regime’s strength and legitimacy have become tied to testing ever better missiles."
+The Kim regime’s strength and legitimacy have become tied to testing ever better missiles.”

 North Korea last month conducted seven rounds of missile tests, a record number of monthly weapons tests since leader Kim Jong Un took power in late 2011.
 North Korea halted testing activity after the start of the Winter Olympics earlier this month.
 Some experts had predicted North Korea would resume tests and possibly launch bigger weapons after the Olympics.